FREQUENTLY ASKED QUESTIONS (FAQ) - Builders Risk

-Short answer, no. Builders risk policies are known as “One Shot” policies, and there is not a return of premium when the builders risk policy is canceled.
-However, not all, but some carriers offer a minimum earned premium, which means that you will pay a percentage of the policy and if you cancel you will get the rest in return.
+Short answer, no. Builders Risk policies are known as “One Shot” policies, and there is not a return of premium when the Builders Risk policy is canceled.
+However, not all, but some carriers offer a minimum earned premium, which means that you will pay a percentage of the policy and if you cancel you will get the rest returned.

 13If the project becomes bigger or more costly, can I increase coverage?

 Yes, absolutely.
-You only will need to call your agent.
+You only need to call your agent.
 Call now.

 14Can I pay for the premium out of escrow at my mortgage company/bank?

 Yes.
 It is very easy to set up and we would only need the contact information of your mortgage broker/banker to set it up.
 The check to the insurance company will be sent out of closing.